yxlin/yxlin.github.io/_docs/basics/descriptive.md

 ```

 ## Real-world Example
-In this section, I will demonstrate advanced data processing techniques, using an
+In this section, I will demonstrate more data processing techniques, using an
 empirical data (Holmes, Trueblood & Heathcote (2016).
 This data set can be downloaded
 from my [OSF site](https://osf.io/p4pdh/).